dessinhah/base-react-app/README.md

-# genese-website
+# Hackathon 2020
-Prototype for the new genese website in react js.
+This is a skinned reactjs app created to demonstrate app deployment in GCP for hackathon held at eBay in August 2020.

 ## instructions to run the project
+1. checkout or clone this project
+2. open terminal
-checkout or clone this project open terminal naviagate to project folder type the following commands: npm install npm start
+3. navigate to project folder
+4. type the following commands: npm install npm start

-if you're using yarn:
-yarn install
-yarn start

 ## instructions to test the project
-npm install
+1. checkout or clone this project
+2. open terminal
+3. navigate to project folder
-npm test
+4. type the following command: npm test --watchAll

-if you're using yarn:
-yarn install
-yarn test